Conclusions: Real Data, Fake Data & Google Translate

 A.I., most people in the tech industry would tell you, is the future of their industry, and it is improving fast thanks to … machine learning.
 But tech executives rarely discuss the labor-intensive process that goes into its creation.
 A.I. is learning from humans.
 Lots and lots of humans.
 Before an A.I. system can learn, someone has to label the data supplied to it.

 I propose that GT, Bing, DeepL, and every other MT engine should conform to a minimal standard: Scrabble rules.
 In competitive Scrabble, players are not allowed to use words that are not in an approved dictionary.
-For MT, the test would be whether a known equivalent exists on the target side.
+For MT, there are two tests.
+First, does the word exist on the source side?
+In GT’s world view, the answer is always yes – we saw that they will find you a translation of “ooga booga” from any language in their system to any other, even though the term exists in none.
+Consumers might know that the translation of a nonsense term like “ooga booga” is bogus, but if they input a term that is legitimate on the source side (something like “brain scan” in Sinhala, say), but does not occur in the GT dataset, they have no way to know that Google is plugging that hole with random fluff.
+Second, if the word is in Google’s vocabulary on the source side, does a known equivalent exist on the target side?
 If a translation for “snookered” does not exist in French, for example, then an MT engine has no right to invent the verb “snooker”, much less to conjugate it as “snooké”.
 Rather, missing data should be flagged as such, so that users can see the gaps in translations that they cannot necessarily read.
 This technique has been engineered into Google Search, as seen in Picture 57.1 and, differently presented, Picture 49.1.
 Graphically, missing items could be shown inline using strikethrough (

 snookered) or tofu ☐☐☐☐ characters or shrugs 🤷🤷🤷, or the out-of-vocabulary items could be listed below the output.
 Making holes in the data transparent would increase the value of the translation, because it would show the user where to focus in the effort to achieve intelligibility.